Skip to content

 2. Thickness: The thickness of a yoga mat can affect its cushioning and support.
 Thicker mats are typically better for those with joint pain or sensitive knees, while thinner mats can be easier to transport and provide a stronger connection to the ground.

-3. Breathability: Breathability is important for preventing odor and bacterial buildup on the mat.
+3. Breathability: Breathability is important for preventing odour and bacterial buildup on the mat.
 Natural materials like cork and jute tend to have better breathability than synthetic materials like PVC.

-4. Free of harmful chemicals: Many yoga mats are made with chemicals that can be harmful to both the environment and the body.
+4. Free of harmful chemicals: Many yoga mats are made with toxic chemicals that can be carcinogenic and harmful to both the environment and the body.
 It's important to look for materials that are free of phthalates, PVC, and other harmful chemicals.

 5. Durability: Yoga mats need to be durable enough to withstand the wear and tear of regular use.
 Materials like natural rubber and cork are known for their durability and long-lasting performance.